Winter Char Dham in Uttarakhand

 Day 8: RUDRAPRAYAG – JOSHIMATH

 Early morning, after breakfast, check out of the hotel.
 You will be taken through some of the most wonderful ghat roads.
 On arrival at Joshimath, check into the hotel.
 Take some rest and refreshments.
-If you are all set to go to, then visit the nearby temple in the evening.
+Visit to Yogadhyan Badri temple in Pandukeshwar in the evening.
 Overnight stay at Joshimath.

 Day 9: JOSHIMATH – RUDRAPRAYAG - RISHIKESH

-This morning after breakfast, check out of the hotel.
+This morning after breakfast, visit Omakareshwar Temple in Joshimath.
+Late check out of the hotel.
 You will drive downhill to Rishikesh.
 Rishikesh is the Yoga Capital of India and a spiritually enriched city.
 On arrival at Rishikesh you’ll be transferred to your hotel for overnight stay.
 In the evening, visit Parmarth Niketan to take part in the Ganga aarti on the banks of the Ganga.
 After your visit to Paramarth Niketan you are free to explore this holy town on your own.
 Overnight stay in Rishikesh.

 Day 10: RISHIKESH – HARIDWAR – DELHI